dfo-osdt/osp-docs/docs/guide/using-the-application.md

 14. Click the "Open" button to add it to the upload queue.
 15. Click on the "UPLOAD" button located on the right-side of the "Upload the publication" dialog box.

-For a detailed walkthrough of updating all of the Publication Details, please see [4.2.8 - Publication Update Record](#_4-2-8-publication-update-record).
+For a detailed walkthrough of updating all of the Publication Details, please see [Publication Update Record](#publication-update-record).

 ### 4.2.3 - My Reviews Page

-For instructions on managing reviews, please see [4.3.2 - Manuscript Review](#_4-3-2-manuscript-review).
+For instructions on managing reviews, please see [4.3.3 - My Reviews Page](#_4-3-3-my-reviews-page).

 ## 4.3 - Manager Walkthroughs
 All walkthroughs will assume you are logged in with a verified account and will start from the OSP Dashboard homepage.